 Lime - These meatballs are extremely delicious when you squeeze a little bit of fresh lime juice over them before digging in.

-If you don't know how to make meatballs without breadcrumbs, I'm here to explain.
+It's actually very easy to make spicy meatballs from scratch!
+But if you don't know how to make meatballs without breadcrumbs, I'm here to explain.
 First, let's prepare our easy meatball mixture.
 To do that, combine the ground beef, egg, jalapenos, shredded parmesan cheese, finely chopped cilantro, and almond flour in a large mixing bowl.
 Then season with sea salt and freshly ground black pepper to taste.

 Next, heat a large (11-12" or 28-30cm) skillet over a medium-high heat and add the cooking oil/butter of your choice.